-There is a constant pressure to improve.
+There is constant pressure to improve.
 You need to work on this.
 You need to work on that.
 You need more patience.
 You need to be more determined.
 You need to take care of the details.
-You need to get it done now.

 You will have your own list I’m sure.

 At times it feels like you are just not good enough.
 That you need to improve.